-A promising way to avoid the growth of large cooled gas masses is the release of energy caused by accretion onto the central SMBH, a phenomenon known as "AGN feedback"; the accretion energy should be transferred to the ISM in an amount of the order of that lost in radiation (Fabian, 2012).
+A promising way to avoid the growth of large cooled gas masses is the release of energy caused by accretion onto the central SMBH, a phenomenon known as 'AGN feedback'; the accretion energy should be transferred to the ISM in an amount of the order of that lost in radiation (Fabian 2012).
 This release of energy could be continuous, compensating isotropically for cooling, or intermittent and possibly also anisotropic.
-Intermittency matches well with AGN variability observed in various bands and is linked to the idea of an activity cycle: gas cooling feeds accretion, and the consequent energy injection heats and possibly also displaces the gas from the galactic center, so that cooling and accretion stop; since the gas inflow from the outer galactic regions and the internal input of mass continue, the density starts increasing again in the central part of the galaxy, cooling is resumed, and then accretion follows another time (e.g., Pizzolato and Soker, 2005; Ciotti and Ostriker, 2007; Gaspari et al., 2012; Ciotti et al., 2017).
+Intermittency matches well with AGN variability observed in various bands, and is linked to the idea of an activity cycle: gas cooling feeds accretion, the consequent energy injection heats and possibly also displaces the gas from the galactic center, so that cooling and accretion stop; since the gas inflow from the outer galactic regions, and the internal input of mass, continue, the density starts increasing again in the central part of the galaxy, cooling is resumed, and then accretion follows another time (e.g., Pizzolato & Soker 2005; Ciotti & Ostriker 2007; Gaspari et al. 2012; Ciotti et al. 2017).

-The accretion output can take different forms, mainly including radiation, AGN winds (King and Pounds, 2015), jets (Blandford et al., 2019), and cosmic rays (Guo and Oh, 2008).
+The accretion output can take different forms, mainly including radiation, AGN winds (King & Pounds 2015), jets (Blandford et al. 2019), and cosmic rays (Guo & Oh 2008).
 Their importance is first of all measured by the respective rates of injection of energy (L) and momentum ($\dot{p} = \dot{M}v$) into the ISM, which are not completely known.
-Then, their effectiveness in stopping cooling, or in reheating, depends on how they interact with the ISM, which is also currently a subject of intense theoretical and observational study (e.g., section "2D Spatial Distributions of X-Ray Surface Brightness and Gas Temperature").
+Then, their effectiveness in stopping cooling, or in reheating, depends on how they interact with the ISM, which is also currently a subject of intense theoretical and observational study (e.g., Section 3.7).
 A short summary is given below.